 Lisocel® is a type of CAR-T therapy that targets B lymphocytes in various lymphomas.
 It specifically targets CD-19, a protein expressed during B-cell development of both healthy and malignant B-cells.
 This is a one-time treatment using the patient’s own genetically modified T-cells to kill malignant B-cells.
 The procedure involves removing healthy T-cells from the patient, preparing and freezing them at the collection site, and then sending the T-cells back to the laboratory of the manufacturer.
 In the laboratory, scientists genetically modify the patient’s own T-cells so that they can recognize and target malignant B-cells when they are infused back into the patient.

 Last year at ASH 2019, Drs.
 Siddiqi and Koffman discussed the results from the first arm of the trial in which patients received Lisocel® alone as a monotherapy.
-The details of the study’s findings can be reviewed here.

 Dr. Siddiqi provided a brief update to the 2019 interview: